 c.
 In the Setting section, do the following:

 i.
 In the Alias field, enter an alternative name for the cluster LA channel.

 ii.
-In the LACP Timeout field, select any one of the following values to define the interval after which a link is not aggregated, if the link does not receive an LACPDU.
+In the LACP Timeout field, select one of the following values to define the interval after which a link is not aggregated, if the link does not receive an LACPDU.

 The value must match on all the ports participating in link aggregation on the SDX appliance and the partner node:

 • Long – 30 seconds